c-blake/bu/doc/vip.md

 least numeric/date & string) with <=>etc operators for numeric columns (as this entire space is really an adaptation of the query-by-example nugget within pattern matching syntaxes) and ^Q emitting some awk/py/jq expression.

+[^0]: It is common to hear people call these things "fast" on Inet forums, but this could mean *MANY* things - at least, but not limited to: A) initial render
+B) response to initial keypress C) bulk readiness D) user-mental action to issue/update query/visually find results { possibly comparing to complex syntax, e.g. rx } E) UI responsiveness during various fiddling F) end-to-end selection including all of the above.
+D/E/F can become very individual.

 [^1]: If you are trying to run this benchmark, both your colors & fonts are very unlikely to match my own.
 So, your hash will differ.
 How I got these hashes was